agarun/pathing/README.md

 # Pathing

-Interactive visualization of maze generation and graph traversal algorithms in JavaScript (ES6) and HTML5 Canvas.
-The maze is generated using randomized Prim's algorithm to build a minimum spanning tree based on minimum edge weights.
+Interactive visualization of maze generation and graph traversal algorithms in JavaScript and HTML5 Canvas.
+The maze is generated using randomized Prim's algorithm to build a minimum spanning tree.
 The tree can be searched with depth-first and breadth-first traversal algorithms.

 [View the project live](https://agarun.com/pathing/)!